qpv-research-group/rayflare/docs/Textures/textures.rst

   The second entry is whether to randomize the polarization of the ray after applying the scattering.
 Default is [25, True].

-And whether you want the surface to be treated analytically (is possible):
+And whether you want the surface to be treated analytically (if possible):

 - :literal:`analytical`: whether to treat the surface analytically.
 Default is False.
 - :literal:`n_analytical_interactions`: the maximum number if interactions to consider when doing analytical